WiseGuru/Lendalors-Journal/src/site/notes/Drakkenheim/Songs and Stories/Elwyn of Eventide Manor.md

 Yet some, with hearts of greed and stone,
 May seek the treasure she guards alone;
 Ancient riches and artifacts grand,
-Gathered over years by elven hand,
+Gathered over years by Elven hand,
 Hidden deep within Eventide Manor.

 If your heart is cruel, bold, and cold,